launch-io/launch.io/README.md

 ## Getting Started

+You can find a [working example](./example), of below, within this repository.

 Create your application services (as many as you'd like!).
 Each service should have a `name`, `initialState`, and a set of `actions`.

 ```javascript